kwabenasapong/openpldoc/manual/source/faq.rst

 --------------------------------------------------

 Since OpenLP 1.9.4, there is a bug report dialog which automatically opens when OpenLP hits a serious bug.
-However, this doesn't appear all the time, and in some behavioural bugs, you'll have to file a bug report yourself.
+However, this does not appear all the time, and in some behavioural bugs, you will have to file a bug report yourself.
 The following items are information the developers need in order to reproduce the bug.

 Operating System
-    Include information such as the version of your operating system, the distribution (e.g. Ubuntu, Fedora, etc.) if you're using Linux, or the edition (e.g. Home, Basic, Business, etc.) if you're using Windows.
+    Include information such as the version of your operating system, the distribution (e.g. Ubuntu, Fedora, etc.) if you are using Linux, or the edition (e.g. Home, Basic, Business, etc.) if you are using Windows.

 Version of OpenLP
     You can find out the version of OpenLP by going to :menuselection:`Help --> About`